vi4m/swiftbox/README.md

 Configuration can be fed with multiple sources.
 Sources are passed into bootstrap function.

-If you are using multiple sources outputs are merged (structs are merged recursively, other values are overridden):
+If you are using multiple sources, outputs are merged (structs are merged recursively, other values are overridden):
 ```swift
 Conf.bootstrap(from: [
     DictionarySource(dataSource: [